 The cities are vying to win an event that Paris, London and Madrid’s organizing committees forecast will generate about $1 billion in revenue and which New York’s team estimates would trigger investment of $1.83 billion in the city.
 Their “candidature” files must arrive today at the IOC’s headquarters in Lausanne, Switzerland.
 A team of IOC delegates will visit each location in February and March before the body makes a final decision in July.

-In a preliminary report in May, the IOC ranked Paris’s initial proposal the highest, followed Madrid, London, New York and Moscow.
+In a preliminary report in May, the IOC ranked Paris’s initial proposal the highest, followed by Madrid, London, New York and Moscow.
 Paris is also the favorite according to bookmakers Coral, who rate the French capital at odds of 8/15.